Psingh12354/Internship_Notes_Cog/README.md

 # Apache Hbase [refer](https://www.tutorialspoint.com/hbase/hbase_create_table.htm)

-### Here we use nosql database which is non-tabular database because now a days data originate in multiple format

-**HBase is a column-oriented non-relational database management system that runs on top of Hadoop Distributed File System (HDFS).
-HBase provides a fault-tolerant way of storing sparse data sets, which are common in many big data use cases.**

 ### NOSQL
 **NoSQL is used for Big data and real-time web apps.
 For example, companies like Twitter, Facebook and Google collect terabytes of user data every single day.
 NoSQL database stands for “Not Only SQL” or “Not SQL.”
 Though a better term would be “NoREL”, NoSQL caught on.
 Carl Strozz introduced the NoSQL concept in 1998**

+- **NOSQL** follow CAP properties consistency, Availability and Partitioning
+- **Consistency-:** Same data visible to all in any circumstances
+- **Availability-:** Even if node failure data is available
+- **Partioning-:** Maintain the work even in case of n/w failure

+### Here we use nosql database which is non-tabular database because now a days data originate in multiple format

+**HBase is a column-oriented non-relational database management system that runs on top of Hadoop Distributed File System (HDFS).
+HBase provides a fault-tolerant way of storing sparse data sets, which are common in many big data use cases.**

+- **HBase** required 2 things only CP consistency and partioning third one handle by HDFS

 ### Command to start
 ```